 I believe one of the most exciting things about the Christian lifestyle is to see His children being transformed daily into His likeness.
 Christ came into the world to come into our life, your life; to change our heart and to affect the way we live.

 It is time we as Christians tell people that Christ is here and can live in one’s heart and life, which will affect and change us into His likeness.

 Yes, Christ is here through the Holy Spirit to save us of our sins, to bring us into right standing with God.
-With Christ as the head of our life we feel better, live a better life which in turn creates in us His righteousness and brings us to God creating in us a joy and peace which we actually feel great!
+With Christ as the head of our life we feel better.
+We live a better life, which is a result, of the righteousness of Christ in us.
+You might say 🤔, the righteousness of Christ brings us to God, creating in us a joy and peace which we actually feel great!
 What causes this change in us?

 The answer is found in Acts 1:8.Jesus says, “But when the Holy Spirit has come upon you, you will receive power and will tell people about me everywhere—in Jerusalem, throughout Judea, in Samaria, and to the ends of the earth.”

 2.)
 The Kingdom of God is power – Power in the Holy Spirit!

 1 Corinthians 4:20 For the Kingdom of God is not just fancy talk; it is living by God’s power.

 This “power” indicates that His Kingdom is action, not in word but in power.
 In Zechariah 4:6 we see that the power of God is in Spirit…“This is what the LORD says to Zerubbabel: It is not by force nor by strength, but by my Spirit, says the LORD Almighty.